-Press the Up/Down navigation key to scroll and select the format you want to use.
+Press the Select soft key to save the format.

-- Press the Select soft key to save the format. - Back Exit - 10.
 Press the Back soft key to return to the menu and press the Exit soft key to return to the main screen.

 The IP Deskphone provides the ability for you to select a time zone; however, your system administrator sets the time zone on the IP Office caller server.
 Your selection will be overwritten if the system administrator has configured the time zone differently.